 American Express Premier Rewards Gold Card

 The American Express Premier Rewards Gold card also earns Membership Rewards points that transfer 1:1 to Avios points.
-It earns 3x points for flights and 2x points on gas, groceries and dining.
-The annual fee of $195 is waived the first year and offers a 25,000-point bonus after spending $2,000 within the first 3 months.
+It earns 3x points for flights and 4x points on groceries and dining.
+The annual fee of $250 is waived the first year and offers a 35,000-point bonus after spending $2,000 within the first 3 months.

 - No Foreign Transaction Fee

-The Gold card offers $75 in hotel credits and room upgrades when booking with The Hotel Collection and an annual $100 airline fee credit.
+The Gold card offers an annual $100 airline fee credit.

 Chase Sapphire Reserve and Chase Sapphire Preferred